yixin-ylu/yixin-ylu.github.io/_news/announcement_2.md

 inline: true
 ---

-Francesco presented our joint work *Fishing in the Same Pond: Campaign Interference in Digital Advertising* with Bernd Skiera and Lennart Kraft at the INFORMS Annual Meeting (https://www.informs.org/).
+Francesco presented our joint work *Fishing in the Same Pond: Campaign Interference in Digital Advertising* with Bernd Skiera and Lennart Kraft at the [INFORMS Annual Meeting](https://www.informs.org/).